 I have always called it Claire’s Boutique.
-In 2016, the company does official business as Claire's Stores, Inc., but the classy boutique will always sound right to me.
+In 2016, the company does official business as (5), but the *classy* boutique will always sound right to me.

 My first defining Claire’s moment was getting my ears pierced — second hole — at age seven.
 Very advanced for a second-grader, but I had one of those cool moms.
 Claire’s is best known for its costume baubles: sparkling earrings, mood rings, crystal body tattoos.
 The big shtick was (and continues to be) a free ear piercing when you buy a pair of earrings.
-I remember purple fixtures and a purple logo and considered it all to be sort of expensive even though it really wasn’t.
+I remember (8) and a (1) and considered it all to be sort of expensive even though it really wasn’t.
 (There were those famous five-for-$10 sales.)
-I was a child of the Pittsburgh suburbs; Claire’s was my connection to a broader, much cooler world: slap bracelets, body glitter, rave-inspired pacifier necklaces.
+I was a child of the Pittsburgh suburbs; Claire’s was my connection to a broader, much cooler world: (9), (2), rave-inspired (3).

 And yet, any mention of Claire’s and those sparkly memories quickly float out of my head and my cheeks flush with aggravation.
 The details are a bit tedious, but all you need to know is that at age 13 I was accused by a store manager of stealing a rainbow-colored beaded daisy chain.
 I didn’t do it!
 My moral fibers were wound entirely too tight at that point to attempt any sort of robbery, no matter how minor.
 I managed to escape somewhat vindicated, but not as much as I would have liked.
 The woman still believed I stole the necklace, even though my guilt could not be proved.